Lighting the Way for Student Success

 Workshop Descriptions

-With a January start the General Assembly will be considering work on special education, 119k Commission among other issues.
+With a February start, the General Assembly will consider work on numerous issues.

 Presenters: